Adult Protective Services

 - Unauthorized withdrawal of an elder's funds using the elder's ATM card.

-South Dakota law requires individuals in the medical and mental health professions and employees or entities that have ongoing contact with and exposure to elders and adults with disabilities, to report knowledge or reasonable suspicion of abuse or neglect of elders and adults with disabilities.
+South Dakota law requires individuals in the medical and mental health professions and employees or entities that have ongoing contact with and exposure to elders and adults with disabilities, to report knowledge or reasonable suspicion of abuse, neglect or exploitation of elders and adults with disabilities.

 There are two groups of mandatory reporters and the process for reporting is different for each group.

-These individuals must make an oral or written report within twenty-four hours to DSS, law enforcement, or the state’s attorney.
+These individuals must make an oral or written report within twenty-four hours to law enforcement, the state’s attorney or DSS.

-- Any staff member of a nursing facility, assisted living facility, adult day care center, or community support provider, or any residential care giver, individual providing homemaker services, victim advocate, or hospital personnel engaged in the admission, examination, care, or treatment of elders or disabled adults.
+- Any staff member of a nursing facility, assisted living facility, adult day care center or community support provider, or any residential care giver, individual providing homemaker services, victim advocate or hospital personnel engaged in the admission, examination, care or treatment of elders or adults with disabilities.

-- Any individual in this group must report to the person in charge of the institution where the elderly or disabled adult resides or is present, or the person in charge of providing the services within twenty-four hours.
+- Any individual in this group must report to the person in charge of the institution where the elderly or adult with a disbility resides or is present, or the person in charge of providing the services within twenty-four hours.

-The person in charge must also make an oral or written report within twenty-four hours to DSS, law enforcement, or the state’s attorney.
+The person in charge must also make an oral or written report within twenty-four hours to law enforcement, the state’s attorney or DSS.

 In addition to mandatory reporting, people can make reports on a voluntary basis.
-Any person who knows or has reason to suspect that an elder or adult who is disabled has been abused or neglected may report that information.
-Persons who in good faith make a report of abuse or neglect of an elderly or disabled adult are immune from liability.
+Any person who knows or has reason to suspect that an elder or adult who is disabled has been abused, neglected or exploited may report that information.
+Persons who in good faith make a report of abuse, neglect or exploitation of an elderly or adult with a disability are immune from liability.

 Facilities or programs that are licensed or regulated by the Department of Health or Department of Human Services will follow department procedures in place for reporting.